grahamstark/referendums/bes/docs/brexit_vs_indie.md

   education, age, income and political allegiance;

 * I'm using a more recent version of the same BES data as the Rowntree and LSE studies.
-The data in those studies doesn't actually have peoples Brexit vote in it, instead they used either intended votes (Rowntree) or attitudes to the EU (LSE).
+The data in those studies doesn't actually have peoples' Brexit vote in it; instead they used either intended votes (Rowntree) or attitudes to the EU (LSE).
 My version does have people's actual Brexit vote, as well as the IndieRef vote;

 * the model allows each factor to be isolated from the others - so, for example, we can study the influence of education